nest/nest-simulator/doc/guides/connection_management.rst

 In NEST, connections are created with the `Connect()` function.
-You can create connections with different types of connectivity patterns, which are defined inside the function under the ``conn_spec`` argument, and the key 'rule'.
-The patterns available are described in :ref:`Connection Rules <conn_rules>`.
-In addition the synapse model can be specified within the Connect function and all synaptic parameters can be randomly distributed.
-More information about synapse models and their parameters can be found in :ref:`Synapse Specification <synapse_spec>`.
+You can create connections with different types of connectivity patterns, which are defined inside the function under the ``conn_spec`` argument and the key 'rule'.
+The patterns available are described in the :ref:`Connection Rules <conn_rules>` section.
+In addition, the synapse model can be specified within the `Connect()` function, and all synaptic parameters can be randomly distributed.
+More information about synapse models and their parameters can be found in the :ref:`Synapse Specification <synapse_spec>` section.

 The `Connect()` function can be called in any of the following ways: